Retrieve logs

 -

-The service does not support the logGroupClass, includeLinkedAccounts, accountIdentifiers, and logGroupIdentifiers parameters to retrieve a list of log groups.
-For more information about log group parameters, see the DescribeLogGroups instruction in the official AWS documentation.
+The service does not support the logGroupClass, includeLinkedAccounts, accountIdentifiers, and logGroupIdentifiers parameters for retrieving a list of log groups.
+Learn more about log group parameters in the DescribeLogGroups section of the official AWS documentation.

 -